Silvmike/clusterize/README.md

 This manager only replicates the session data to one backup node, and only to nodes that have the application deployed.
 Downside of the BackupManager: not quite as battle tested as the delta manager.

+Important:

+* Sessions have a primary node and a backup node
+* Need to use sticky sessions
+* Backup node selected on a round-robin basis from all other nodes.
+So, **there is NOT a single backup node**
+* Every node knows the primary node and backup node for every session
+* Network traffic proportional to the number of nodes
+* Failover is more complicated

+Use case:

+Suppose we've got a cluster of 4 nodes: A, B, C, D. And suppose that node D fails.
+Assume, out user makes new request, and his request comes to one of alive nodes:

+1. Sessions will be distribtued to other nodes as soon as node failure is detected

+2. There are 2 cases:

+ * If new node was backup node, it becomes primary, and a new backup node is selected, session is replicated to new backup node.
+ * If new node wasn't backup it becomes primary, backup node remains the same, session is copied from the backup node.

 This solution offers a guaranteed session data replication.

 [Replication via BackupManager (nginx as a balancer, farm deployer)](https://github.com/Silvmike/clusterize/tree/replication-backup)